 A vast majority of divorce cases benefit from mediation, but there are cases where this process may not be suitable, such as:

 - When there is a history of manipulation by either spouse

 - When there is a significant imbalance of power between the spouses (for example, if one spouse is financially dependent on the other)

 - When mental health issues affect a spouse’s ability to participate in mediation.

 How can we ensure that our mediator is unbiased?

 You and your spouse must agree on the mediator you’re hiring – in fact, it is best if you both choose together.
 Find a professional who is licensed to practice in Virginia and is from an independent, reputable firm.
 Seek out referrals from trusted family or friends who have experienced first-hand what it’s like working with a mediator.
 You’ll also want to check the mediator’s testimonials to see what former clients say about them.

 What if mediation doesn’t work?

 In the few cases where mediation doesn’t reach an agreement, the couple is free to proceed to court for divorce litigation.
 It will then be up to the judge, with the help of some family experts, to decide on the couple’s disputes.

 Do you have any other questions or concerns about Virginia mediated divorce?
 Talk to us at Holcomb Mediation Center.
 Our lawyer-mediators are happy to provide the clear answers you need.
-Give us a call at (757) 509-7832 to consult for free.
+Give us a call at (757) 509-7832 to consult to schedule your mediation orientation.